 The most common ailments suffered by pupils are asthma, epilepsy and diabetes.
 Anaphylaxis and extreme allergic reactions to certain foods, such as nuts, fish and dairy products, is also on the increase.
 If and when the need arises staff will receive additional training to assist with the dealing of anaphylactic emergencies.
-At present we have 8 staff with First Aid Training.

 It may become necessary for Staff to administer medication to pupils.
 Although the Staffs' conditions of employment do not include giving medication or supervising a pupil taking it, staff may volunteer to do this.